Wow. It's finally happening. I was seriously beginning to think I was stuck...like I would never get the call. But it came - sort of. Ha!

 It's true!
 I'm adopting a child from South Africa and I am overjoyed!!
 I realize that this could come as a shock to some, but it shouldn't.
 Here's why...

-Did you know that there are 157 million documented orphans in the world today?
+Did you know that there are 60 million orphans in the world today?
 And 15 million children have been orphaned in sub-saharan Africa by AIDS alone.

 WHY INTERNATIONAL ADOPTION?

-Although I firmly believe that our global "first priority" should be to keep every family intact-- and when that fails, the second goal should be to keep a child in his or her own country/culture -- the present orphan crisis calls for more extreme action.
+Although I firmly believe that our global "first priority" should be to keep every family intact-- and when that fails, the second goal should be to keep a child in his or her own country/culture -- some cases call for more extreme action.
 Literally millions of orphans are living with (and dying from) treatable diseases, malnutrition, abuse and neglect.
 There simply aren't enough local organizations or families who can provide adequate care for all of these children.
+I have opened myself to adopting an older child and one with some special needs.
+My goal is to be a mom for a child who wouldn't otherwise be adopted in South Africa.

-As a believer in Jesus Christ, I am asked to "take care of the orphans and widows in their distress."
-There is no qualifier on that statement--I am not exempt because I'm single.
-For a long time, I have been giving financially to organizations that are working with orphans and vulnerable children and I will continue to do so.
+For a long time, I have been giving financially to organizations that are working with orphans and family preservation, and I will continue to do so.
 But, in the last several months my heart has been overtaken by the desire to do more.